tldr-pages/tldr/pages/common/tldr.md

 `tldr {{command}}-{{subcommand}}`

-- Print the tldr page for a command for a specific platform:
+- Print the tldr page for a command for a specific [p]latform:

 `tldr {{-p}} {{android|linux|osx|sunos|windows}} {{command}}`

-- Update the cache of tldr pages:
+- [u]pdate the cache of tldr pages:

 `tldr {{-u}}`